 Sober ReassessmentEven former International Monetary Fund chief economist and gold-standard opponent, interviewed by Ydstie, Simon Johnson

-On what might the gold standard's rehabilitation be based?
+says he welcomes the debate over the country's monetary policy sparked by the call for a return to the gold standard.
+While he argues gold is not the answer, he says U.S. monetary policy needs to be reformed so powerful interests like the big banks can't take advantage of it.On what might the gold standard's rehabilitation be based?
 It is, in fact, based on empirical data and a sober reassessment.
 No less than the Bank of England issued a paper, late last year, reported by Bloomberg, Forbes, and, most recently, by AOL's DailyFinance.
 All of the journalists appear to have reached the opposite conclusion to that of Weiss: The goldbugs are not crazy.
 Rather the fiduciary monetary standard managed by elite civil servants such as Paul Volcker, Alan Greenspan and Ben Bernanke, scores, as an empirical matter, somewhere between a deep disappointment and . . . a catastrophe as a policy.
 John Maxfield, contributor to The Motley Fool:

 The Bretton Woods system averaged the highest annual world GDP growth, more than double the average growth experienced under the gold standard and 100 basis points better than the current system.
 In terms of inflation, however, the gold standard was leaps and bounds ahead of both the Bretton Woods and current regimes.

 Where these systems really shone, however, was when the authors looked at the incidence rate of monetary crises under each regime.
 Both the gold standard and the Bretton Woods system performed dramatically better than the current system.
 During the years Bretton Woods was in place, there was an average of 0.1 banking crises per year.
 Since 1972, there have been an average of 2.6.
 And the same can be said about currency crises.
 During the gold standard's reign, there were 0.6 currency crises per year, compared to 3.7 a year since 1972.There is, of course, an exceptionally delicious irony to Weiss calling proponents of the gold standard "flat earth advocates" and Secretary Summer's referring to us as "creationists."
 These gentlemen join in solidarity with one of the great critics of the gold standard, William Jennings Bryan, who, in losing his 1896 presidential race, so memorably perorated that "you shall not crucify mankind upon a cross of gold."
 The rest of the story?
 Bryan mostly is remembered today as the prosecutor of John Scopes for having dared to violate the tenets of Creationism and teaching the students of Tennessee the radical doctrine of Evolution.
 So . . . it is the paper proponents, not the gold advocates, who have made their peace with the great Creationist.
 Weiss, Summers and all of their rapidly obsolescing paperbug comrades?
 As you proudly defend the Nixon paper dollar system -- which the empirical evidence shows, quite decisively, to be inferior to gold -- welcome to your roles as the protagonists in the 21st century version of Inherit the Wind.